 Keep this leaflet with the medicine.

 What KISQALI is used for

 KISQALI tablet contains an active substance called ribociclib.
 It is used to treat

-certain types of advanced breast cancer that may have also spread to other parts of
+negative breast cancer that is locally advanced or may have also spread to other parts

-KISQALI is used in combination with another medicine as the first hormonal based therapy
+KISQALI is used in combination with a second medicine (either an aromatase inhibitor

 KISQALI is believed to work by blocking the effects of types of enzymes, called cyclin

 dependent kinases (CDK) that chemically signal cancer cells to grow and multiply.